19hours/sg-statutes/Acts/Criminal Procedure Code.md

 “fine” means any fine or financial penalty imposed by any court upon any conviction of any offence;

-“Judge” means a Judge of the High Court and includes the Chief Justice and any person appointed to exercise the powers of a Judge;

-“Judge of Appeal” includes the Chief Justice and a Judge of the High Court sitting as a judge of the Court of Appeal under section 29(3) of the Supreme Court of Judicature Act (Cap.
+“Judge” means a Judge of the High Court and includes the Chief Justice and any person sitting in the High Court in accordance with section 9 of the Supreme Court of Judicature Act (Cap.
 322);

+[Act 42 of 2014 wef 01/01/2015]

+“Judge of Appeal” includes the Chief Justice and any person sitting in the Court of Appeal in accordance with section 29 of the Supreme Court of Judicature Act;

+[Act 42 of 2014 wef 01/01/2015]

 “judicial proceeding” means any proceeding in the course of which evidence is or may be legally taken by a court;